-1. Any employer who is liable for the tax under section 4971 for failure to meet the minimum funding standards under section 412 (liability for tax in the case of an employer who is a party to a collective bargaining agreement, see section 413(b)(6)).

-2. Any employer who is liable for the tax under section 4971(f) for a failure to meet the liquidity requirement of section 412(m)(5).

-3. Any employer who is liable for the tax under section 4972 for nondeductible contributions to qualified plans.

-4. Any individual who is liable for the tax under section 4973(a)(3) because an excess contribution to a section 403(b)(7)(A) custodial account was made for them and that excess has not been eliminated as specified in sections 4973(c)(2)(A) and (B).

-5. Any disqualified person who is liable for the tax under section 4975 for participating in a prohibited transaction (other than a fiduciary acting only as such), or an individual (or his or her beneficiary) who engages in a prohibited transaction with respect to his or her individual retirement account for each tax year or part of a tax year in the "taxable period" applicable to such prohibited transaction.

-6. Any employer who is liable for the tax under section 4976 for maintaining a funded welfare benefit plan that provides a disqualified benefit during any tax year.

-7. Any employer who pays excess fringe benefits and has elected to be taxed under section 4977 on such payments.

-8. Any employer or worker-owned cooperative (as defined in section 1042(c)(2)) that maintains an ESOP that disposes of the qualified securities

-(as defined in section 1042(c)(1)) or section 133 securities within the specified 3-year period.
-See the instructions for Part V for details on the excise tax under sections 4978, 4978A, and 4978B.

-9. Any employer who is liable for the tax under section 4979 on excess contributions to plans with a cash or deferred arrangement, etc.

-10. Any employer or worker-owned cooperative that made the written statement described in section 664(g)(1)(E) or 1042(b)(3)(B) and made an allocation prohibited under section 409(n) of qualified securities of an ESOP taxable under section 4979A or any employer or worker-owned cooperative who made an allocation of S corporation stock of an ESOP prohibited under section 409(p) taxable under section 409(p) taxable under section 409(p) taxable under section 409(p) taxable under section 4979A.
+- 1. Any employer who is liable for the tax under section 4971 for failure to meet the minimum funding standards under section 412 (liability for tax in the case of an employer who is a party to a collective bargaining agreement, see section 413(b)(6)). - 2.
+Any employer who is liable for the tax under section 4971(f) for a failure to meet the liquidity requirement of section 412(m)(5). - 3.
+Any employer who is liable for the tax under section 4972 for nondeductible contributions to qualified plans. - 4.
+Any individual who is liable for the tax under section 4973(a)(3) because an excess contribution to a section 403(b)(7)(A) custodial account was made for them and that excess has not been eliminated as specified in sections 4973(c)(2)(A) and (B). - 5.
+Any disqualified person who is liable for the tax under section 4975 for participating in a prohibited transaction (other than a fiduciary acting only as such), or an individual (or his or her beneficiary) who engages in a prohibited transaction with respect to his or her individual retirement account for each tax year or part of a tax year in the "taxable period" applicable to such prohibited transaction. - 6.
+Any employer who is liable for the tax under section 4976 for maintaining a funded welfare benefit plan that provides a disqualified benefit during any tax year. - 7.
+Any employer who pays excess fringe benefits and has elected to be taxed under section 4977 on such payments. - 8.
+Any employer or worker-owned cooperative (as defined in section 1042(c)(2)) that maintains an ESOP that disposes of the qualified securities (as defined in section 1042(c)(1)) or section 133 securities within the specified 3-year period. - 9.
+Any employer who is liable for the tax under section 4979 on excess contributions to plans with a cash or deferred arrangement, etc. - 10.
+Any employer or worker-owned cooperative that made the written statement described in section 664(g)(1)(E) or 1042(b)(3)(B) and made an allocation prohibited under section 409(n) of qualified securities of an ESOP taxable under section 4979A or any employer or worker-owned cooperative who made an allocation of S corporation stock of an ESOP prohibited under section 409(p) taxable under section 4979A.

-11. Any employer who receives an employer reversion from a deferred compensation plan that is taxable under section 4980.

-12. Any employer or multiemployer plan liable for the tax under section 4980F for failure to give notice of a significant reduction in the rate of future benefit accrual.
+- 11. Any employer who receives an employer reversion from a deferred compensation plan that is taxable under section 4980 - 12.
+Any employer or multiemployer plan liable for the tax under section 4980F for failure to give notice of a significant reduction in the rate of future benefit accrual.